Board of Directors

-Born and raised in South Korea, having moved to Canada in 2007, Soon-Lan has dedicated her time to others.
+Born and raised in South Korea, Soon-Lan has moved to Canada in 2007.
 As a refugee committee member, Soon-Lan supported refugee families from Syria and Burma through settlement and community services.
 Soon-Lan dedicated her time to supporting immigrant youth through the Vancouver School District and is currently a mentor to professional immigrants through the Immigrant Employment Council of BC.
-Soon-Lan continues to expand her interests so her footsteps will be meaningful.
+Soon-Lan continues to expand her contributions so her footsteps will be meaningful.

 Koyali Burman is an accomplished community engagement and economic development strategist.
 She has a decade of expertise in research, strategic planning, monitoring, and evaluation locally and internationally.
 She is an experienced researcher and educator for sustainable local and international development.
 She has a background in community Originally from India, she holds a Master of Arts in Adult & Higher Education from UBC.
 She has held various board of directors and advisory positions in Canada, advising strategic paths and advancing development causes.
 These have included sustainable local economic development; gender-sensitive strategy for ICT in open Schooling; Entrepreneurship a strategy for local economic development; mentorship for women and girls; Global Citizenship and workplace diversity and inclusion.
 She holds a leadership position and have spoken about international migration and community economic development in Vancouver and India.